How to Recover Videos Deleted from any Mac

 • Avoid non-native file systems: While it’s technically possible to access NTFS drives on macOS with the help of Paragon NTFS and other similar solutions, professionals avoid non-native file systems because they don’t want to deal with random errors and data corruption.
 That also includes the exFAT file system, which lacks journaling, so any interruption during data transfer may result in data loss.
 In other words, use HFS+ or, even better, APFS.

 • Setup a Network Attached Storage (NAS): You can think of a NAS as a special-purpose server that you can connect to your home network and use to back up all your video files.
 You can buy one from a company like Synology and equip it with multiple high-capacity hard drives to meet your storage requirements.
-While more expensive, a NAS is a better backup solution than a RAID array for the reasons listed in this article.
+While more expensive, a NAS is a better backup solution than a RAID array.

 Conclusion